-The Exchange Notes will be unsecured obligations of RANKING AND GUARANTEES the Company and the payment of the principal of, premium (if any) and interest on the Exchange Notes will be subordinate in right of payment to the prior payment in full in cash of all Senior Debt (as defined) of the Company (including all outstanding indebtedness under the New Credit Facility (as defined) or the Existing Credit Facility (as defined)).
-As of the date of this Prospectus, the Company has no indebtedness outstanding under either the New Credit Facility (which has not yet been entered into) or the Existing Credit Facility.
-The Exchange Notes will rank pari passu in right of payment with all senior subordinated indebtedness of the Company and senior in right of payment to all other subordinated indebtedness of the Company issued after this Offering.
+The Exchange Notes will be unsecured obligations of the Company and the payment of the principal of, premium (if any) and interest on the Exchange Notes premium (1T any) and interest on the Exchange Notes will be subordinate in right of payment to the prior payment in full in cash of all Senior Debt (as defined) of the Company (including all outstanding indebtedness under the New Credit Facility (as defined)).
+As of the date of this Prospectus, the Company has no indebtedness outstanding under either the New Credit Facility (which has not yet heep the New Credit Facility (which has not yet been entered into) or the Existing Credit Facility.
+Exchange Notes will rank pari passu in right of payment with all senior subordinated indebtedness of the Company and senior in right of payment to all other subordinated indebtedness of the Company issued after this Offering.
+The Exchange Notes will issued after this Offering.
 The Exchange Notes will be guaranteed (the "Subsidiary Guarantees") to the maximum extent permitted by law, jointly and severally, on an unsecured senior subordinated basis, by the License Company (as defined) and, subject to certain exceptions, all future Restricted Subsidiaries (as defined) (collectively, the "Subsidiary Guarantors").
 See "Description of Exchange Notes-Guarantees."
-The Subsidiary Guarantees will be subordinated to all existing and future Senior Debt of such Subsidiary Guarantors, including any guarantees of Senior Debt.
+The Subsidiary Guarantees and Subsidiary Subordinated to all evicting and Exchange Notes-Guarantees."
+The Substitutary Guarantees will be subordinated to all existing and future Senior Debt of such Subsidiary Guarantors, including any guarantees of Senior Debt.
 The Company may from time to time create Unrestricted Subsidiaries (as defined), the indebtedness of which would be effectively senior to the Exchange Notes.
 After giving pro forma effect to the Transactions as of December 31, 1996, the Company and the Subsidiary Guarantors would have had approximately \$46,000 of Senior Debt outstanding.
 The indenture governing the Exchange Notes (the "Indenture") will permit the Company to incur additional Senior Debt (subject to certain limitations) but will prohibit the Company from incurring additional Indebtedness (as defined) that is senior to the Exchange Notes and subordinated to any Senior Debt.
 See "Description of Exchange Notes - Subordination."

-MODIFICATION OF THE INDENTURE The Company and the Trustee, with the consent of the holders of a majority in aggregate principal amount of the outstanding Senior Subordinated Notes, may amend the Indenture; provided, however, that consent is required from the holder of each such Senior Subordinated Note affected thereby in instances such as reductions in the amount or changes in the timing of interest payments, or reductions in the principal and changes in the maturity of the Senior Subordinated Notes.
+MODIFICATION OF THE INDENTURE

+The Company and the Trustee, with the consent of the holders of a majority in aggregate principal amount of the outstanding Senior Subordinated Notes, may amend the Indenture; provided, however, that consent is required from the holder of each such Senior Subordinated Note affected thereby in instances such as reductions in the amount or changes in the timing of interest payments, or reductions in the principal and changes in the maturity of the Senior Subordinated Notes.
 See "Description of Exchange Notes - Modification and Waiver."

+EVENTS OF DEFAULT.....

-EVENTS OF DEFAULT An Event of Default (as defined) occurs under the Indenture in instances such as the failure to pay principal when due, the failure to pay any interest within 30 days of when such interest is due and payable, the failure to perform or comply with various covenants under the Indenture or the default under the terms of certain other indebtedness of the Company.
+An Event of Default (as defined) occurs under the Indenture in instances such as the failure to pay principal when due, the failure to pay any interest within 30 days of when such interest is due and payable, the failure to perform or comply with various covenants under the Indenture or the default under the terms of certain other indebtedness of the Company.
 See "Description of Exchange Notes - Events of Default."